 After collecting individuals in the field, we transported them to the Donald Danforth Plant Science Center where our greenhouses are located.
 Each population was vouchered in the field to be submitted to the Missouri Botanical Garden; and each individual transplanted into its own pot and placed under chamber quarantine under the care of Taylor AuBuchon and greenhouse staff.

-Once the plants are healthy enough to provide tissue, we’ve collected small young leaf samples from each individual and sent them to our Cornell collaborators for DNA extraction and sequencing.
+Once the plants are healthy enough to provide tissue, we collect small young leaf samples from each individual and send them to our Cornell collaborators for DNA extraction and sequencing.
+While they grow in the greenhouse, we also estimate each plant’s genome size using flow cytometry, so we can determine a good reference individual for each species in the panel.

 As of December 2018, we have collected and submitted approximately 400 individual field samples to Cornell for extraction and sequencing!